 This post contains affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 You can read my full disclaimer here.

-Here are some facts you need to know about child sex abuse:
+Here are some facts you need to know about child sexual abuse:

 1. Girls and boys are sexually abused.